anarchy-ai/LLM-VM/README.md

 ### 🤌 Why use the Anarchy LLM-VM?

 In line with Anarchy's mission, the LLM-VM strives to support open-source models.
-By utilizing open-source models and running them locally you achieve a number of benefits:
+By utilizing open-source models and running them locally you achieve several benefits:

 * **Speed up your AGI development 🚀:** *With AnarchyAI, one interface is all you need to interact with the latest LLMs available.*